thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 # Grid-aware Websites - Cloudflare Workers Plugin

-This plugin provides some useful functions that can be used when setting up the [`@greenweb/grid-aware websites`](/thegreenwebfoundation/grid-aware-websites/README.md) library using [Cloudflare Workers](https://workers.cloudflare.com/).
+This plugin provides some useful functions that can be used when setting up the [`@greenweb/grid-aware websites`](https://github.com/thegreenwebfoundation/grid-aware-websites/README.md) library using [Cloudflare Workers](https://workers.cloudflare.com/).

 ## Quickstart

 The easiest way to use this plugin is by utilising the `gridAwareAuto` functionality that it provides.
 As a minimum, you would need to have the below code in your Cloudflare Worker.

-Install this library in your project using `npm install @greenweb/gaw-plugin-cloudflare-workers@next`.
+Install this library in your project using `npm install @greenweb/gaw-plugin-cloudflare-workers`.

-> ![NOTE] To use this function you also need to have a valid [Electricity Maps API](https://portal.electricitymaps.com/) key.
-This function currently uses the [Electricity Maps Level API](https://portal.electricitymaps.com/developer-hub/api/reference#latest-carbon-intensity-level) as the source of grid intensity data.
-This API is currently only available under a paid plan, but we are in conversation with Electricity Maps on ways to make this data available in some kind of free version.
-You can track the progress [in this issue](https://github.com/thegreenwebfoundation/grid-aware-websites/issues/21).
+> ![NOTE] To use this function you also need to have a valid [Electricity Maps API](https://portal.electricitymaps.com/) key with access to the [Carbon Aware Websites API](https://portal.electricitymaps.com/developer-hub/api/reference#latest-carbon-intensity-level).
+This function currently uses that API as the source of grid intensity data.
+The Carbon Aware Websites API is currently only available under a paid plan, but we are in conversation with Electricity Maps on ways to make this data available in some kind of free version.
+You can track the progress [in this issue](https://github.com/thegreenwebfoundation/grid-aware-websites/issues/21) and leave a comment if access to this data is also important to you.

 Replace your Cloudflare Worker with the following code.